An ode to the fried potatoes. (And classic Indian batata vada recipe)

 Chips, roesti, french fries, duck-fat roast potatoes, wedges, patatas bravas, hash browns... whatever the cuisine, if it's potatoes fried in something fatty, it's delicious.
 That's a fact.

 Batada vada is an Indian version of the classic Aussie potato cake.
 Mashed up potato dipped in batter and deep fried.
 Indian flavours (yum) plus fried potatoes (double yum).
+A must have dish for any adventurer touring through India.

 Classic Mumbai street food